Jenny of the Prairie: Reception

 Stott stated that whilst the commercial performance of Rhiannon Software faced business struggles and limited interest from consumers, the Adventure Games for Girls series broke even in 1984.
 Describing the game as a "good means of introducing computer and problem solving skills to young girls", Core praised the visual presentation, but found the game's animation was "rough". inCider considered the game's graphics to be "delightful" and fun for most ages, but found the easiest difficulty levels too simple and boring to be challenging.
 Several reviewers tested the game with their children: InfoWorld observed a child of the magazine's writers found the game exciting and challenging as it "required her to make choices and to think about those choices", but found some of the game's icons difficult to identify.
 Family Computing observed that children expressed frustration at the game's logic, as it did not allow them to use tools as weapons against wild animals.
 Despite stating Jenny appeared "cute at first glance", Japanese magazine Logic commented on the game's morbid "life or death" undertone and difficulty, stating "as the game's levels increase, the situation becomes one in which it seems like Jenny should be killed", similarly finding it to be "unacceptable" that players could only run from enemies.

-Jenny on the Prairie also received academic interest and criticism, particularly as an early attempt to develop software targeted towards young girls.
+Jenny of the Prairie also received academic interest and criticism, particularly as an early attempt to develop software targeted towards young girls.
 The game has been cited as an example of an early game with feminist themes, as an alternative to the software of the time.
 Researcher Rosemary Sutton stated the game was a moderately successful attempt to create software for girls and reflect their interests and learning styles, as it "portrayed females as active problem solvers" rather than reinforced female stereotypes.
-Retrospectively, Whole Earth Review stated that Jenny on the Prairie was a "noble" representative of a trend of "attempts to gear adventure games and educational software towards young women" in the mid 1980s.
+Retrospectively, Whole Earth Review stated that Jenny of the Prairie was a "noble" representative of a trend of "attempts to gear adventure games and educational software towards young women" in the mid 1980s.
 However, the title also received criticism.
 Educator C.A.
-Bowers stated that the game was well-intentioned as a feminist response to works like Oregon Trail that depicted a "masculine interpretation of the pioneer experience", but its ahistorical design and relativistic "no right or wrong" approach to decision-making limited its educational potential.
+Bowers stated that the game was well-intentioned as a feminist response to works like The Oregon Trail that depicted a "masculine interpretation of the pioneer experience", but its ahistorical design and relativistic "no right or wrong" approach to decision-making limited its educational potential.
 Educator Valerie Clarke stated the game was representative of unsuccessful attempts to develop software for girls, finding it to be "less exciting, less appealing and of limited interest to both girls and boys".